Topas-Nordic/parametric_refinement_scripts/README.md

 # replace_any_3.py now takes file names ending with xy, xye and writes them to the parametric inp file
 #Powconvertor written by Jonas Sottmann for converting data in q-space to 2th in various formats.
 #Powconvertor needs to be generalised to accept newer ascii formats like .qI
+#XRDCT_tools is a folder with scripts and workbooks that are most helpful for XRDCT